This article will explain what the 90 day rule is about, who the rule applies to and the implications of the rule.

 Evidence might show that you had planned to have a big party after the wedding way before you came to the U.S. and got married two weeks later.

-If the USCIS officer flags this as fraud, your green card would be denied, your visa would be revoked, and you might be banned from visiting the United States ever again.
+If the USCIS officer flags this as fraud, your green card might be denied, your visa would be revoked, and you might be banned from visiting the United States ever again.

 If you do not want to run in trouble with the 90-day rule, you must wait 90 days since your most recent entry date to the United States before seeking to adjust your status.